Quick Links Within Human Subjects in Research FAQ

 IRB review of this information may shed light on problems related to the conduct of the research.
-For example, a high rate of subject withdrawal secondary to serious adverse events may indicate that the risks of the research are greater than expected and may lead the IRB to conclude that the research should not be approved for continuation because the risks to subjects are not being minimized or are not reasonable in relation to the anticipated benefits to the subjects and the importance of the knowledge that may reasonably be expected to result (45 CFR 46.111(a)(1) and (2)).
+For example, a high rate of subject withdrawal secondary to serious adverse events may provide the investigator and IRB insight related to the risks of the research possibly are greater than expected according to the perceptions of enrolled subjects.
+This insight may lead the investigator and/or IRB to conclude that modifications are necessary prior to proceeding with the study (45 CFR 46.111(a)(1) and (2)).

 Q: Does every application go to full board?

-A: No, most research activities can be processed as exempt or expedited and do not go before a convened IRB.
+A: No, most research activities can be processed as exempt or expedited and do not go before the convened IRB.

-A: The PI is responsible for making sure that all study personnel working with participants and touching research data (including the advisor if the PI is a student) has human subjects training.
+A: All study personnel working with participants or who have access to research data must have CITI training in human subject protections.
 You must complete the CITI course with a minimum overall score of 90%.
 Training must be updated by all study personnel every three years.
 CITI is a web-based ethics training course for those conducting research with human subjects available at www.citiprogram.org.
-Please affiliate yourself with the institution and register for the learners group that pertains to your research.
-Before submitting any types of application to the IRB, please make sure all study personnel training is up to date.
+Please affiliate yourself with Texas A&M University and register for the learners group that pertains to your research, either Group 1: Biomedical Research Investigators and Key Personnel or Group 2: Social and Behavioral Research for Investigators and Key Study Personnel.
+Before submitting any type of application to the IRB, please make sure all study personnel training is up to date.

 Q: How long is the training good for?

 A: Training is good for three years.
 A refresher course must be completed every three years.
 The refresher course is automatically added to your training list 60 days prior to your training expiration.
 You should receive an email when your refresher course is due at 30, 60, and 90 days prior to expiration.